 After gaining the headwall there is a moderate section up the alpine meadows under the south face of Mount Bisaro to the west ridge of Three Sisters Mountain.
 A steep descent down to Fairy Creek Meadows is followed by another climb to Windy Pass on the northern flank of Mount Fernie.
 Another long descent and traverse along the west flank of Mount Fernie ends at the top of Tamarack Trail overlooking Cedar Valley.
 The final 4 kilometres is a steep descent down to Island Lake Lodge.

-As with any trip into the back country be well prepared for weather and climate changes.
-Remember that you are traveling in an area where wildlife is abundant.
+As with any trip into the backcountry, be well prepared for weather and climate changes.
+Remember that you are travelling in an area where wildlife is abundant.
 Be aware of your surrounding, follow the proper safety protocols and respect the environment.